beurdouche/tls13-spec/draft-ietf-tls-tls13.md

-In the Key Exchange phase, the client sends the ClientHello ({{client-hello}}) message, which contains a random nonce (ClientHello.random); its offered protocol versions; a list of symmetric cipher/HKDF hash pairs; some set of Diffie-Hellman key shares (in the "key_share" extension {{key-share}}), a set of pre-shared key labels (in the "pre_shared_key" extension {{pre-shared-key-extension}}) or both; and potentially some other extensions.
+In the Key Exchange phase, the client sends the ClientHello ({{client-hello}}) message, which contains a random nonce (ClientHello.random); its offered protocol versions; a list of symmetric cipher/HKDF hash pairs; either a set of Diffie-Hellman key shares (in the "key_share" extension {{key-share}}), a set of pre-shared key labels (in the "pre_shared_key" extension {{pre-shared-key-extension}}) or both; and potentially additionnal extensions.

 The server processes the ClientHello and determines the appropriate cryptographic parameters for the connection.
 It then responds with its